10 Things To Do In Cornwall

 • Fantastic for wildlife lovers, chances to see; Gannets, Fulmars, Kittiwakes, Shags, grey seals, basking sharks and perhaps even dolphins!

 • There is a lovely gift shop – ‘First & Last House’, with lots of souvenirs on sale.
-You can also eat and drink at the café, restaurant/bar or at the Last Inn.
+You can also eat and drink at the café, restaurant/bar or the Last Inn.

 • Check online for various discounts and offers on accommodation, food etc.